xetys/stytex.de/source/_posts/2016-03-25-jhipster3-microservice-tutorial.markdown

 $ yo jhipster
 ```

-The generator will ask you for a lot of things, but this is how we answer: We want a *microservice application* on port *8081*with any *SQL* based Database, *no Cache* (don't make things harder then needed, we just start off :), we want *gradle building*!
+The generator will ask you for a lot of things, but this is how we answer: We want a *microservice application* on port *8081* with any *SQL* based Database, *no Cache* (don't make things harder then needed, we just start off :D ), we want *gradle building*!

 Remember these settings, we will generate the bar-service the same way.
-This will take sometime, but then we get an application with a lot of code, but actually no entities.
+This will take some time, but then we get an application with a lot of code, but actually no entities.
 Therefore we do:

 ``` sh
 $ yo jhipster:entity Foo